blukatdevelopment/UnchainedWorldsOld/core_edition/core_rules.md

 ### Conditions

 #### Down
 A creature is downed when their hit points fall below 1.
 A downed creature is paralyzed, knocked prone, and incoming attacks deal critical damage.
 At the start of a downed creature's turn, it must expend a stamina die to make a death saving throw, or else immediately die.
-The expended stamina die is added to the creature's hit points, and the down condition is removed if the creature's hit points are 1 or more.
+The expended stamina die is added to the creature's hit points.
+If the hit points hit exactly 0, the creature is stable and unconscious for 1d4 hours at 1 HP.
+If higher, the creature wakes up at the end of their current turn in initiative.
 A creature may be stabilized if a creature uses it's action to make a DC 15 medicine check from within 5ft.

 #### Blinded
 - can't see and automatically fail any check requiring sight